-Those who felt the choice was not theirs to leave their homes seemed to find it more difficult and loss of control over the selling of their home or management of their personal belongings.
+Those who felt the choice was not theirs to leave their homes seemed to find it more difficult settling into their new environment.

 The medical people decided for me [to move into residential aged care].
 It feels like I've lost everything I've ever had.
 It feels as though I'm in gaol.
 I can't get out without an escort.
 Any medical appointments or dental or anything I need an escort to get out of here.
-Male, 78, Residential aged care
+Male, 78, Residential aged

-Two interviewees described experiencing pressure to make prompt decisions about accommodation
+Two interviewees described experiencing pressure to make prompt decisions about accommodation and loss of control over the selling of their home or management of their personal belongings.